Here’s how to fix water under your screen protector:

 Make the screen too damp when you are applying the screen protector, and moisture bubbles result.

-Two Ways of Dealing With Annoying Moisture After Wet Application
+2 Ways of Dealing With Annoying Moisture After Wet Application of Screen Protectors

 There are two ways of dealing with moisture bubbles after wet application of a screen protector:

 - Apply suction to move the moisture under the screen protector to the edges of the screen, where it will drain off and evaporate.

 - Wait and see.
 Moisture under a screen protector can dry up on its own after a week.
 Or two weeks.
 Or longer.

 Suppose the moisture bubbles on your phone are driving you crazy, or you are concerned about having a permanent watermark on your phone.

 In that case, you will want to use the first method.